evilmartians/caddy_rails/README.md

 - `--http_port <port>`: The port to listen on for HTTP traffic.
 Default: `80`.
 - `--https_port <port>`: The port to listen on for HTTPS traffic.
 Default: `443`.
 - `-l, --listen <address>`: The address to which to bind the listener.
 Default: `localhost`.
 - `--ssl_domain <domain>`: The domain name to use for SSL provisioning.
-If not set, SSL will be disabled.
-(Also in progress)
+If not set, SSL will be disabled. (in progress)
 - `-v, --debug`: Enable verbose debug logs.
 - `--access_log <bool>`: Enable the access log.
 Default: `true`.
 - `--no-compress`: Disable Zstandard and Gzip compression.